plungepool/wiki-dot-plungepool-dot-dev/src/hubs/technology.md

 ## recently updated others:

+[[vim]] - My cheatsheet for nvim... learning little by little!

 [[c programming]] - My favorite programming language and cheatsheet for using pointers.

-[[vim]] - My cheatsheet for nvim... learning little by little!

 [[embedded]] - Notes on my passion for embedded systems.

 [[embedded programming in c]] - My cheatsheets for embedded programming in C.

+[[bash]] - My old disorganized cheatsheet for bash script